Veridax/privapi/README.rst

     0,"magento-payload.json",1,0.9999695
     1,"slack-payload.json",0,0.40711942

-As you can notice, Magento's sensitive request payload has been classified as confidential with a 99% confidence.
+As you can see, Magento's sensitive request payload has been classified as confidential with 99% confidence.
-The non-confidential Slack request payload, even if it contained a first and last name, it was classified correctly.
+The non-confidential Slack request payload was classified correctly, even if it contained a first and last name.

 Drop the request payloads you wish to classify onto the ``predict`` folder and re-run the ``predict.py`` script.
 Any file having the ``.json`` extension will be picked up.